About The Isle of Palms Connector Run

 A snapshot of the 2011 Isle of Palms Connector Run and Walk for the Child

-Historically the race has been put on by the IOP Exchange Club and the Mount Pleasant Exchange Club but in 2016, the Mt.
-Pleasant Exchange Club dropped out of sponsoring the race and the Isle of Palms Exchange CLub has taken over the planning, organization, operations, marketing, and sponsorship.
+Historically the race has been put on by the IOP Exchange Club and the Mount Pleasant Exchange Club.
+In 2016, the Isle of Palms Exchange Club exclusively took over the planning, organization, operations, marketing, and sponsorship.
 For more information on the IOP Exchange Club Club click HERE

 The sign outside of the Isle of Palms Exchange Club